atsushieno/aap-core/docs/design/OVERVIEW.md

 But since we cannot switch to JSON anyways, we rather went back to the basics and eliminated any XML parsing bits from native code on Android, and used authentic XML parser (libxml2) on desktop.

 At that stage, there is no point of avoiding standard URI format for port property identifiers, so we simply use "urn:" for the parameters.
 (It can be "http:", but I guess it would be weird if the protocol without 's' will stay forever and if it matches "cool URLs don't change." concept...)

+### Metadata retrieval, XML as the master metadata, not code

+AAP expects plugin metadata as in declarative manner.
+Some other plugin formats such as CLAP, on the other hand, retrieves metadata from code.
+And it is implemented by the plugin developer to return precise information.

+AAP so far does not expect plugin developers to return such metadata by code.
+It is going to lead to inconsistency in metadata (code vs. XML).
+It is trivial to "fix" such an issue by automated metadata code generator as in custom Gradle task, but host-based information suffices... so far, it is rather provided by the `AndroidAudioPluginHost*`, via the `plugin-info` host extension.

 ### out-process model